Join us this fall in Waterbury, VT and on the cliffs of Bolton for the 8th Annual Vermont Climbing Festival!

 Paul spends much of his time when he is not climbing and guiding as a high school science teacher and outdoor educator.
 Some of his other interests include hiking, biking, skiing, paddling, gardening, fishing, and the endless tasks of working on a century-old farmhouse in northern Vermont.

-Steve is Petra Cliffs’ co-owner, and Head Guide.
+Steve is Petra Cliffs’ co-owner, Program Director and Head Guide.
 He has been professionally guiding rock, ice, mountaineering, and ski mountaineering programs since 2001.
-Steve has a degree in Outdoor Education from Northern Vermont University and completed a NOLS Outdoor Educators Course for Mountaineering & Rock to kickstart his career as a mountain guide and educator.
-Steve is involved with the following organizations:
+Steve has a degree in Outdoor Education from Johnson State College and completed a NOLS Outdoor Educators Course for Mountaineering & Rock to kickstart his career as a mountain guide and educator.

 AMGA (American Mountain Guides Association)